carlonicora/RAW/jinx.md

 #### Threshold

 Jinx is based on a percentile complexity level.
 Every time an action is performed, the total result identifies the degree of success on a scale between 0 and 100.
-It is therefore simple to identify threshold vales the storyteller should use to challenge a character's action.
+It is therefore simple to identify threshold values the storyteller should use to challenge a character's action.

 Threshold|Difficulty level
 ---:|---